Mainframe (MFT) Price Hits $0.0170 on Exchanges

-Mainframe (CURRENCY:MFT) traded flat against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on January 29th.
-During the last seven days, Mainframe has traded flat against the U.S. dollar.
-One Mainframe coin can currently be bought for approximately $0.0170 or 0.00000035 BTC on major cryptocurrency exchanges.
-Mainframe has a market cap of $169.51 million and approximately $26.20 million worth of Mainframe was traded on exchanges in the last 24 hours.
+Mainframe (CURRENCY:MFT) traded flat against the dollar during the 24 hour period ending at 12:00 PM E.T. on January 30th.
+One Mainframe coin can now be bought for approximately $0.0170 or 0.00000035 BTC on major exchanges.
+Over the last week, Mainframe has traded flat against the dollar.
+Mainframe has a total market cap of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.